 This is what you’ll see as you step excitedly onto our front deck and wonder what’s in store for you…

 I met my wife, Cynthia, in September 2015.
 She was a southern California girl used to blue skies and odd people.
 I couldn’t match the weather she was used to but the canals had plenty of weird and wonderful folk to make her feel at home.
 Sadly, our wonderful government didn’t want her to stay.
 “Go!” they demanded, “and don’t return until you have the correct paperwork.”
 I didn’t want Cynthia to go on her own, so I sold my boat and left England with her.

 That was in October 2016.

 We drove twenty-seven thousand miles through eleven countries, living full time in our 25′ Hymer motorhome.
 We tired of living on land and purchased a classic mahogany and steel cruiser for exploring Holland’s vast waterways network.
-We purchased a bigger boat with the intention of living afloat in Europe full time.
-We learned at great expense that Dutch boats aren’t designed for winter living and that, after twenty-four months, windmills, tulips and dykes aren’t nearly as appealing as England’s shallow and narrow canals.
+We purchased a bigger boat with the intention of living afloat in Europe full time but learned at great expense that Dutch boats aren’t designed for winter living and that, after twenty-four months, windmills, tulips and dykes aren’t nearly as appealing as England’s shallow and narrow canals.

 England’s inland waterways boating called us back to the home of my birth.
 Now I live on a superbly equipped narrowboat fit for life on board in all weather.

 I will be very happy to have you on board.

 If you haven’t received one already, in the next day or two, you should receive an email from me asking about your priorities for the day.
 I’ll use your information to tailor your day to suit your requirements, but your needs will probably be similar to those of most of my discovery day guests.
 You’ll want to know as much as possible about living afloat and the pros and cons of different bits of kit, narrowboat styles and layouts.
 You’ll probably also want to learn how to handle a narrowboat either as part of a crew or as a solo boater.

 Your day will go something like this…